dogweather/rails-docker-compose/README.md

 * Tested with current Ruby and Rails as of 2018-02-02: Ruby **2.5.0**, Rails **5.1.4**

-Tested on MacOS, because that's what
-I happen to use.
+Tested on MacOS and Fedora Linux, because that's what I happen to use.
 This is my personal configuration that I use for client work and my own projects.
 It's the result of several late-night hours getting everything working!